sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 #### ***Moving Data Around***

 Fundamentally speaking, all assembly programming is about is the transfer of numbers from one place to another.
 This is certainly true of game development in 6502.
-For instance, let's say we wanted to put (10)<sub>16</sub> into memory location `2007` (in practical NES development terms, this would be equivalent to telling the PPU to "display" whatever the data point (10)<sub>16</sub> might represent–a sprite, for example).
+For instance, let's say we wanted to put hex (10)<sub>16</sub> into memory location `2007` (in practical NES development terms, this would be equivalent to telling the PPU to "display" whatever the data point (10)<sub>16</sub> might represent–a sprite, for example).

 In 6502, we have different forms of using values–a process known as _addressing_.
 The two forms of addressing that we need to be aware of are: